tlaplus/tlaplus/DEVELOPING.md

 (or even yourself a few months down the track once you've forgotten everything).

-Also make sure that you're using Java 11+.
-If you're using a lower version you'll see compilation errors.

 Building TLC / `tlatools.jar`
 =============================

+Firstly, make sure that you're using Java 11+.
+If you're using a lower version you'll see compilation errors.

 All of the commands below assume you're in the `tlatools` directory so begin with: